Precise probing of the inert Higgs-doublet model at the LHC: Constraints and benchmark points

 where $v_1$ denotes the vev of the doublet $\Phi_1$, and $v_2$ is the vev of the $\Phi_2$. $v$ is the electroweak scale, $(G_F\sqrt{2})^{-1/2}=246$ GeV.
 We want the inert vacuum as the global minima, which leads to the following constraint \cite{Ginzburg:2010wa},\cite{Swiezewska:2012ej}

-The eigenvalues of the $2 \rightarrow 2$ scalar scattering processes \cite{Arhrib:2012ia} are given in \autoref{eq:condition_4}, and each eigenvalue ($|\Lambda_i|$) should be $\leq 8\pi$, coming from the perturbativity and unitarity constraints:
+The eigenvalues of the $2 \rightarrow 2$ scalar scattering processes \cite{Arhrib:2012ia} are given in Eq.~\ref{eq:condition_4}, and each eigenvalue ($|\Lambda_i|$) should be $\leq 8\pi$, coming from the perturbativity and unitarity constraints:

-The contribution that navigates from the BSM physics to the electroweak radiative correction is parametrized by S, T, U parameters \cite{Peskin:1991sw}, known as oblique parameters.
-The central values of the oblique parameters that we use in our analysis are \cite{Haller:2018nnx}:
+The contribution that navigates from the BSM physics to the electroweak radiative correction is parametrized by the $S$, $T$, $U$ parameters \cite{Peskin:1991sw}, known as oblique parameters.
+The central values of the oblique parameters that we use in our analysis are \cite{Haller:2018nnx}

 The following parameter space of the IDM is ruled out from the neutralino search results at LEP-II \cite{Lundstrom:2008ai},\cite{Belanger:2015kga}: